-- 4th tardies in one class in a semester Meeting with Assistant Principal - 6th tardies in one class in a semester 1 Saturday school - Every 2 tardies after that 1 Saturday School
+- 4th tardies in one class in a semester Meeting with Assistant Principal/Assistant to the Principal - 6th tardies in one class in a semester 1 Saturday school - Every 2 tardies after that 1 Saturday School

 If Saturday school is not served, 6.5 hours will be added to their time to make-up attendance.
 That could affect attending events, earning grades, etc.